 While no longer involved in the ownership of the winery, in 2018 founder Warren Winiarski donated 3.3 million dollars to the University of California at Davis’ library (for their continuing efforts to build a premiere collection of books from wine writers).
 This library already contains some 30,000 wine related books (including some rare volumes) and ancient maps dating back to 1287.

-Visit: www.cask23.com for more information and to check out their wine club benefits, which is appropriately titled, “Club 23”.
+For more information, to schedule a tour + tasting or to join one of their wine clubs, visit: www.cask23.com for more information and to check out their wine club benefits, which is appropriately titled, “Club 23”.